martinakraus/bookmonkey-client-standalone/README.md

 # Demo-Template

-This Demo depends on a dummy Backend that need to be run first.
+This Demo depends on a dummy Backend that is needed to be run first.
 `npm i --global bookmonkey-api`

 [Npm Package Bookmonkey-Api](https://www.npmjs.com/package/bookmonkey-api)